 This happens when your brain is so used to focusing on your research that there’s no room for anything else anymore.
 You can’t stop thinking (and often worrying) about aspects of your work, PhD project, latest paper, next meeting with your supervisor, etc. Your thoughts constantly circle around the same issues, and have become so entrenched that you can’t break the cycle, even when you are outside work, at home, and actually want to enjoy yourself.

 Most PhD candidates really wish to have more of a private life, and they would like to make changes.
 But they feel trapped in the PhD rat race and don’t know how to get out.
-If you want to hear more about how to establish efficient work-patterns and enjoy a good life, sign up to our webinar ‘The 4 secrets to a successful PhD’.
+If you want to hear more about how to establish efficient work-patterns and enjoy a good life, sign up to our nexy free webinar for PhD candidates.

 Why do PhD candidates have trouble maintaining a private life?